Region-Resolved Interface Descriptors in III-nitride-nanocluster photocatalysts: Interface Descriptors

 \subsubsection{Region A Nanocluster Induced Gap States ($N_{\mathrm{NIGS}}$)}

 Nanocluster-induced gap states (NIGS) at the nanocluster-semiconductor interface, which are analogous to metal-induced gap states (MIGS) \cite{skachkov2021, raymondt.tung2014}, were quantified from the layer-resolved PLDOS in Region A. For the first semiconductor layer beneath the interface, we integrated the PLDOS within the band-gap window $\left[E_{\mathrm{VBM}}, E_{\mathrm{CBM}}\right]$ to obtain $N^\mathrm{A}_{\text{NIGS}}$.
+Specifically, for each region and layer, \(E_{\mathrm{VBM}}\) was defined from the N-projected PDOS in the valence-side window \([-6,0]\) eV as the energy at which the cumulative integral reaches \(95\%\) of the total N-projected PDOS weight in that window:

+Similarly, \(E_{\mathrm{CBM}}\) was defined from the Ga/Sc/In-projected PDOS in the conduction-side window \([0,6]\) eV as the energy at which the cumulative integral reaches \(5\%\) of the total Ga/Sc/In-projected PDOS weight:

+The NIGS analysis is described as a PDOS integration within the gap window bounded by the reference-layer PDOS-derived \(E_{\mathrm{VBM}}\) and \(E_{\mathrm{CBM}}\).
+For example, the NIGS value in Region A, Layer 8 was computed as

+where \(E_{\mathrm{VBM}}^{\mathrm{A},6}\) and \(E_{\mathrm{CBM}}^{\mathrm{A},6}\) are the PDOS-derived band-edge markers of Region A, Layer 6.
+These reference energies are adopted because the surface layer (Layer 8) is strongly mixed with nanocluster-induced gap states, making its VBM and CBM difficult to identify.
+All energies in these analyses are referenced to \(E_{\mathrm{F}}\).
 Higher $N^\mathrm{A}_{\text{NIGS}}$ indicates stronger pinning, worse rectification/injection.
 A lower $N^\mathrm{A}_{\text{NIGS}}$ denotes a “cleaner” interface with fewer trap states, allowing more efficient electron transfer to the nanocluster without carrier loss.
 Minimizing these states improves the rectifying contact quality and helps maintain an unpinned Fermi level for optimal band bending.